 Our ambition is to deliver a unique and world-leading postgraduate experience that ensures our students are best placed to positively impact tomorrow’s workplace and society.

 What are the benefits to taking the Collaborative Project module?

-This exciting module will enable you to develop your knowledge through experiential learning, by working with other students and in partnership with a real business or organisation.
-You’ll to develop your problem-solving skills, and will experience real-life strategic planning.
+This exciting module will enable you to develop your knowledge through experiential learning and collaboration, by working with other students and in partnership with a real business or organisation.
+You’ll also develop your problem-solving skills, and will experience real-life strategic planning.
 What’s more, you’ll have plenty of real-life examples to demonstrate your commercial awareness, communication and team-working skills.